Financial services to Taiwan

 Taiwan Financial Supervisory Commission

 The primary objectives of the Financial Supervisory Commission (FSC) are to consolidate the supervision of banking, securities and insurance sectors and to act as a single regulator for all of these industries.
-The FSC is comprised of four:

 Several important policies implemented by the FSC that have shaped the industry today include, ‘Enterprises Acquisition and Merger Law’, as well as amendments to the ‘Securities and Exchange Act’ and the ‘Company Act’.
 The FSC has also promoted the introduction of new financial products and implemented many reform measures, such as: